 Of course, Apple has plenty of other products to keep us up to date on.
 2022 could see a new AirPod Pro update, Apple TV, a new MacBook Air, and of course a new version of the iPad or iPad mini.

 Any of these products could come in an October or November event.
 Apple has a number of services now–Apple TV+, Fitness+, iCloud+, Music, News, and Arcade–and major improvements to them can be announced at any time.
 Of course, there’s also room for new products, like the AR/VR headset we keep hearing about but never seems to materialize.
 We’ll have a better idea of what to expect from a year-end event as 2022 progresses.

 Apple has given out app awards for years, but 2019 was the first time there was an actual ceremony for such.
 The Best of 2019 app awards were held at a small December event in New York, with mostly the nominated developers and some press in attendance.
 It was not streamed online.

 Also for the first time in 2019, Apple held an awards ceremony for Apple Music.
 There was a live-streamed performance by Artist of the Year Billie Elish as part of it, the event as a whole was kept mostly to the music industry.
 In 2020, these events were canceled due to the COVID-19 pandemic.
 Awards were still given, but there was no event.
-This year, Apple will certainly honor app developers and musicians with awards, but it’s too early to know if there will be an event around it or not.

 I have written professionally about technology for my entire adult professional life - over 20 years.
 I like to figure out how complicated technology works and explain it in a way anyone can understand.